 Feel free to personalize this offer with Tatsuhiro.

-guide fee, hotel pick-up in Kyoto city area
+guide fee, hotel pick-up in the Kyoto area

-transportation fee (you and guide), lunch, dinner, entrance fee, hotel pick-up in areas outside Kyoto city
+transportation fee (you and guide), lunch, dinner, entrance fee, hotel pick-up in areas beyond the Kyoto area

-I can wait for you for up to half an hour for free.
-I will ask you, however, 1,000 yen per 30 minutes if you are late any further.
+I can wait for you for up to 30 minutes for free, but if you are late any further, I will ask you 1,000 yen for each 30 minutes.